aBrihoum/dev.to/How I optimized my Angular website/source.md

 ---

-There's lots of ways on how to minimize the bundle size, but that's not my subject for today, here I'm showcasing how **'I'** optimized my `Angular` website.
+There are lots of ways on how to reduce the bundle size, but that's not the subject for today, here I'm showcasing how **'I'** optimized my `Angular` website.

 #### 1 - Lazy load

-The first thing I personally do is to **Lazy load _noncritical_ third party libraries**, this means libraries that are not required the second the website loads, therefore their load can be delayed until all of the more important resources are loaded.
+The first thing I personally do is to **Lazy load _noncritical_ third party libraries**, this means libraries that are not required the second the website loads, therefore their load can be delayed until all the more important resources are loaded.
 I'll give you an example to clarify more :

 - I have a plugin called [lightGallery](https://www.lightgalleryjs.com/), the latter is only required when a user wants to open an image gallery.
-Logically, we can delay his load until all of the website more critical resources (like the images) are downloaded.
+Logically, we can delay its load until all of the website more critical resources (like the pizza picture & important CSS) are downloaded.

-- Same thing with goes with `Bootstrap`, his `JavaScript` is only required when we need [interactivity](https://getbootstrap.com/docs/5.2/customize/optimize/#lean-javascript) in our project, like for example **:** Opening a modal, Using a collapse or a carousel… So we can delay his load too.
+- I also have `Bootstrap` installed.
+Its `JavaScript` is only required when we need [interactivity](https://getbootstrap.com/docs/5.2/customize/optimize/#lean-javascript) in our project, like for example **:** Opening a modal, Using a collapse or a carousel… So we can delay its load too.

-#### 1.1 - Lazy load LightGallery
+#### 1.1 - Lazy loading : LightGallery

 In the following video, I'll explain in detail the process :

-{% vimeo 731044477?texttrack=en %}
+{% youtube Dyuhs_y1MZQ %}

 The code I used in the video :